Actindo-AG/Documentation/DatabaseAndReporting/Integration/04_ManageConnections.md

     The editing toolbar is displayed.

 2. Click the ![Delete](../../Assets/Icons/Trash03.png) (Delete) button in the editing toolbar.
-    The *Connection XXXX* pop-up window is displayed.
-The number indicates the identifier of the deleted connection as displayed in the *ID* column.
+    The *Connection xxxx* pop-up window is displayed.
+The *xxxx* indicates the identifier of the deleted connection as displayed in the *ID* column.
 The deleted connection is removed from the list of connections.

     ![Deleted connection](../../Assets/Screenshots/DatabaseAndReporting/Settings/Connections/DeletedConnection.png "[Deleted connection]")